-Total Mobility Card holders and members of the Blind Foundation who meet certain eligibility criteria may travel on an Accessible Concession – for details refer to our accessible concession section.
+Total Mobility Card holders and members of Blind Low Vision NZ who meet certain eligibility criteria may travel on an Accessible Concession – for details refer to our accessible concession section.

 Passengers travelling on an Accessible Concession are entitled to have a Carer to accompany them for the duration of their Journey, at no cost.

 So everyone can travel comfortably and safely, you are encouraged to:

 - Sit down if a seat is available;

 - Offer your seat to someone who needs it more than you, for example, older people, pregnant women or people with a disability or who have mobility difficulties;